Émile Pouget: Anarchist movement

 After his release from prison, Pouget edited the anarchist bimonthly Ça ira from 27 May 1888 to 13 January 1889, in collaboration with former Communard Constant Martin.
 He became a regular at meetings of the Cercle Anarchiste International, which gathered in Paris' 15th arrondissement to discuss tactics including the general strike and a potential alliance with the Bourse du Travail labor councils.
 On 24 February 1889, he established his iconic newspaper, Le Père Peinard.
 Reminiscent of Rochefort's La Lanterne (The Lantern), the paper was published in small pamphlet form.
 It was written in working-class French slang and was inspired in tone by Jacques Hébert's Le Père Duchesne, popular during the Reign of Terror.
 In a September 1889 edition of Le Père Peinard, Pouget praised the London dock strike, marking the first step in his evolution into syndicalism.
 However, at this time, he criticized the British workers' formal association into labor unions and especially the unions' parliamentary orientation and reformism.

 Following the promulgation of the Lois scélérates, a set of press laws outlawing the advocacy of any crime, in December 1893, the anarchist movement started a series of political assassinations.
-This in turn led to a series of arrests of prominent anarchists, and on 21 February 1894, Pouget published his final issue of Le Père Peinard and went into exile.
-Upon reaching London via Algiers, Pouget stayed at Giovanni Defendi's delicatessen, accompanied by his partner Marie.
+This in turn led to a series of arrests of prominent anarchists, and on 21 February 1894 Pouget went into exile to avoid the Trial of the Thirty.
+Pouget and his partner Marie travelled to Algiers and then London, where they stayed in Giovanni Defendi's delicatessen and from which he continued to publish Le Pére Peinard.